Artist’s Model of Paradise Walk in Chelsea

-The Idle Girl, which is now at Farmleigh House in Dublin, and is surely an homage to Vermeer, depicts a domestic servant with her hair wrapped up to protect it from dirt.
+We now return briefly to Orpen, whose final pictures of Lottie were painted in 1907.
+The Idle Girl, which is now at Farmleigh House in Dublin and is surely an homage to Vermeer, depicts a domestic servant with her hair wrapped up to protect it from dirt.
 The servant, sitting in profile, has been cleaning the silver: now she takes a break to read a letter.
 Light illuminates her vulnerable neck and the hand holding the letter.
 There is something both intimate and melancholy about this captured moment.

 In the same year Orpen painted Lottie and the Baby, which is now in the Walker Art Gallery in Liverpool.
-Lottie is again in profile, stretching her famous neck upwards to drink from a tin can, while a pudgy-faced sleeping child of about one or two rests on her lap.
-The child was probably Lilian, who was born in 1905.
-The exhibition catalogue notes that
+Lottie is again in profile, stretching her neck upwards to drink from a tin can, while a pudgy-faced sleeping child of about one or two rests on her lap.
+The child is probably Lilian, who was born in 1905, and the exhibition catalogue notes that

 her baby’s face is sickly looking, full of pathos, suggesting the impoverished life in the slums … The scene shows unsentimentally the reality of a working mother needing sustenance to continue her job while trying to provide love and comfort to her baby child.

-A big event for the Stafford family took place on Wednesday the 25th of March 1914, when all the children were baptised in Christ Church in Chelsea, possibly because the younger ones were starting school.
-But the First World War broke out soon after, and although it was initially fought by professional soldiers and conscripts, the terrible losses inflicted by 1916 led to compulsory service—in January for single men between the ages of eighteen and forty-one, and by May for married men as well—and in December 1915, at Chelsea Town Hall, John signed up before he was conscripted.
+A big event for the Stafford family took place on Wednesday 25 March 1914 when all the children were baptised in Christ Church in Chelsea, possibly because the younger ones were starting school.
+But the First World War broke out soon after, and in December 1915 John signed up.
 We get a glimpse of his appearance: he was five feet ten inches in height with a thirty-seven inch chest, and he weighed a hand sixty-four pounds.
 He was thirty-nine, and his pre-war employment was as a cellarman.

-While John was in the army, Lottie may have participated in war work, or stayed at home to care for the children.
-Living in Paradise Walk they were in direct line of fire from Zeppelins, the airships that terrified London from September 1915.
-In November 1916 bombs were dropped near the Brompton Road, which was close to home, in February 1918 a one thousand kilogram bomb was dropped on the north-east wing of the Royal Hospital, which was very close indeed.
-Ernest Ludlow, the Captain of Invalids, was killed along with his wife, two of their five children, and a niece.
+While John was in the army, Lottie either undertook war work or stayed at home to care for the children.
+Living in Paradise Walk, they were in direct line of fire from Zeppelins, the airships that terrified London from September 1915.
+In November 1916 bombs were dropped near the Brompton Road, which was close to home.
+Then in February 1918 a one-thousand-kilogram bomb was dropped on the north-east wing of the Royal Hospital, which was even closer to home.
+Ernest Ludlow, the Captain of Invalids, was killed along with his wife, two of their five children and a niece.

-The next time we see the Stafford family is just after the start of the Second World War, when on the 29th of September 1939 a Register of Civilians was taken, the purpose of which was to produce identity cards and ration books.
+The next time we see the Stafford family is just after the start of the Second World War, when on 29 September 1939 a Register of Civilians was taken, the purpose of which was to produce identity cards and ration books.
 Lottie and John were living at 59 Christchurch Street, which was part of the Cadogan Estates, having moved there from Paradise Walk in about 1935.
 John, who at fifty-nine was too old to be called up, was still working as a brewer’s drayman.
 Lottie was not working outside the home.
 Three of their children were with them on this date: Alice Beatrice — twenty-seven and a domestic servant — John Thomas — nineteen and a garage hand — and their married daughter, Violet Sythes.
 Ivy — twenty-nine — worked close by as a live-in housekeeper to Mrs Mildred Alston at 77 Cheyne Court.

-The three older Stafford daughters all lived in Ixworth Place—a short walk from their parents—in social housing built by the Lewis Trust.
-The philanthropist and money lender Samuel Lewis left two million six hundred thousand pounds in his will, setting aside six hundred and seventy thousand pounds to create a charitable trust to build good quality low rent housing for the poor.
+The three older Stafford daughters all lived a short walk from their parents in Ixworth Place in social housing built by the Lewis Trust.
+The philanthropist and money lender Samuel Lewis left £2,600,000 in his will and set aside £670,000 to create a charitable trust to build good quality low rent housing for the poor.
 Ixworth Place must have felt like the height of modernity after Paradise Walk.
 Every flat had running water with a boiler, a toilet, a bath — admittedly below a tabletop in the kitchen — a solid fuel range, and gas lighting.
 Communal facilities included a laundry drying room, a pram parking area, and an area for dustbins.
 Elizabeth, a charwoman, and her husband Sydney Carey, a furniture porter, lived with their children in Flat 20E.
-Florence and her husband—a flushing dustman—lived with their child in 32D.
-Lilian and her husband—a coach painter—lived in 16F.
+Florence and her husband, a flushing dustman, lived with their child in 32D.
+Lilian and her husband, a coach painter, lived in 16F.

-The war brought private as well as public tragedy, for in 1942 Violet’s husband, William Ronald Sythes, who was serving as an army tank instructor in Warminster, was thrown from the outside of a tank and suffered a catastrophic and fatal injury.
+But the war brought private as well as public tragedy, for in 1942 Violet’s husband, William Ronald Sythes, who was serving as an army tank instructor in Warminster, was thrown from the outside of a tank and suffered a catastrophic and fatal injury.
 He was only thirty-two.
 He was buried in Streatham Cemetery in Tooting, not far from the Southfields home he had shared with Violet.
-The closeness of their relationship is clear from the grave inscription —“To me he was the whole world”— and Violet, though only thirty-four, never remarried.
-She survived William by forty-five years, and when she died on the 15th of September 1987 she was buried alongside him.
-The epitaph on their grave —“Never again to part”— is touching.
+The closeness of their relationship is clear from the grave inscription — ‘To me he was the whole world’ — and Violet, though only thirty-four, never remarried.
+She survived William by forty-five years, and, when she died on 15 September 1987, she was buried at his side.
+The epitaph on their grave — ‘Never again to part’ — is touching.

-In 1944, at the age of sixty-three, John Stafford died at 59 Christchurch Street, and was buried in Brompton Cemetery.
-Lottie outlived him by nine years, dying on the 3rd of September 1953 in St Stephen’s Hospital in the Fulham Road.
+In 1944, at the age of sixty-three, John Stafford died at 59 Christchurch Street and was buried in Brompton Cemetery.
+Lottie outlived him by nine years, dying on 3 September 1953 in St Stephen’s Hospital in the Fulham Road.
 She was buried in an unmarked common grave in Brompton Cemetery.
-Although there is no headstone to memorialise her, Lottie Stafford’s beauty, physical presence and vivacity remain as her legacy in the paintings of William Orpen, George Lambert, and William Nicholson.
+Although there is no headstone to memorialise her, Lottie’s beauty, physical presence and vivacity, which shine forth in so many paintings, remain as her true legacy.